 Once the dough is shiny and elastic, oil a clean mixing bowl and place the dough inside the bowl.
 Cover with plastic wrap and let the dough rise somewhere warm for 1 hour.

 Grease a 9×13 pan with butter.
 When the dough has doubled in size, flour your working surface and rolling pin, and roll the dough out into a 1/8 inch thick rectangle.
 Make sure the dough isn’t sticking underneath.
 Spread the apple filling all over the dough, leaving a one inch border around the edge.
 Sprinkle the pecans on top.
 Begin rolling at the bottom, pinching the outside seam as you roll.

 When the log is fully rolled, place the seam side down before you begin cutting.
 Using a serrated knife, cut the log into 12 pieces, around 2 inches thick each (you can measure if you want them to be perfectly consistent.

 Preheat your oven the 375.
 Place rolls in the pan cut side up.
 Cover loosely with plastic wrap and let rise again for around 3o minutes until puffy!

 Bake the cinnamon rolls for 25-30 minutes until golden brown.

-For the icing, whip butter (with the whisk attachment) for 2-3 minutes until light and fluffy.
-Add cream cheese an oz at a time.
+For the icing, whip butter using with the whisk attachment for 3-4 minutes until light and fluffy.
+Add cream cheese an ounce at a time.
 Add sugar and vanilla.
-Pour over warm cinnamon rolls and let the rolls cool at least 15 minutes before digging in!
+Pour icing over hot cinnamon rolls and spread evenly with an offset spatula.
+Let the rolls cool at least 15 minutes before digging in.